ml-research/NeuralConceptBinder/README.md

 These represent versions of the original datasets that contain single objects.

 We provide the CLEVR-Hans classification dataset [here](https://hessenbox.tu-darmstadt.de/getlink/fiJ7Jm5YwLaPjj2Cjj2AxGrH/CLEVR-4-1-cls.zip)
-(Please visit the [CLEVR-Hans](https://github.com/ml-research/CLEVR-Hans) repository for instructions on how generate your own dataset and to download the original CLEVR-Hans dataset).
+(Please visit the [CLEVR-Hans](https://github.com/ml-research/CLEVR-Hans) repository for instructions on how to generate your own dataset and to download the original CLEVR-Hans dataset).

 ### Model Checkpoints